P-wig/ML-HW/project/ProjectProgress.md

 <Fully rewrite the summary as the last step for the *Project Submission* assignment: github.com repositories on how people shortblurb the project.
 It is a stand alone section.
 It is written to give the reader a summary of your work.
 Be sure to specific, yet brief.>

+The purpose of the Predicting Housing Prices project is to develope a machine learning model that is capable of estimating the sale prices of houses based on various features such as location and size demographics.
+The main objective of this project is to train a predictive model based on real estate data, to accurately and effectively estimate the prices of future house listings.
+This experiment references an existing XGBoost model that has been proven effective on other housing price datasets.
+The purpose of this experiment is to tune the new dataset to the XGBoost model and using it as a baseline for testing different models for potentially stronger fits.

 ## Problem Statement